-But in terms of the dividend, we kept the dividend payout ratio below 30% of the normalized earnings level.
-And we did it because– one of our operating principles is we wanted to maintain a dividend.
-And given what we know, we’ve done twice the bonus this quarter at $0.40 versus an $0.18 payout ratio, and we expect that to continue.
+But in terms of the dividend, we kept the dividend payout ratio below 30% of the sort of normalized earnings level.
+And we did it for a reason that we — one of our operating principles is we wanted to maintain a dividend.
+And given what we know, we’ve done twice the dividend this quarter at $0.40 versus an $0.18 payout ratio, and we expect that to continue.
 And that shows you the 100-plus basis points, 130 basis points of excess capital.
-So we’ve tested it in many ways, as you might expect.
+We’ve tested it lots of ways, as you might expect.

-As we talk to our Board about capital management, as we speak to our Board about dividends at any given time, we’re showing them severely adverse cases, adverse cases, and thinking through the pretax PPNR capability of withstanding different reserve builds and outcomes.
+As we talk to our Board about capital management, as we talk to our Board about dividends at any given time, we’re showing them severely adverse cases, adverse cases and thinking through the pretax PPNR capability of withstanding different reserve builds and outcomes.
 And so that’s what we’re doing, and we plan to keep it going.

-Well, listen, I think.
-Indeed, the dividends are essential for all who own the stock.
-And ultimately, those that wind up benefiting from stock ownership are individuals in one way or another, whether it’s direct holdings or pension plans and things like that.
-And so I think the income stream that people come to rely on, especially at times like this, is impoessentialt there has to be an underlying ability for companies to the bay.
-And so too, the extent that they have that ability to pay, I certainly think it’s the right thing to do for the reasons that I just said.
+Well, listen, I think certainly, the dividends are certainly important for all of those that own the stock.
+And ultimately, those that wind up benefiting from stock ownership are individuals in one way or another, whether it’s direct holdings or whether it’s pension plans and things like that.
+And so I think the income stream that people come to rely on, especially at times like this, is important, but there has to be an underlying ability for companies to be able to pay.
+And so to the extent that they have that ability to pay, I certainly think it’s the right thing to do for the reasons that I just said.
 We have strong capital ratios.
-We did all the stress tests and whatnot John referred to and determined our ability to return capital in these severely stressed environments.
-Also, remember that we are slightly different from others because of the balance sheet cap.
+We do all the stress tests and whatnot that John referred to and determine our ability to return capital in these severely stressed environments.
+Also remind you that for us, we are slightly different than others because of the balance sheet cap.
 So our balance sheet cap does limit our ability to deploy capital internally.
-And so bas, ed on that, that’s why we sit here and look at it and say that we think the dividends that we’re paying make sense.
-But as I alluded to in mto y previous comments, we don’t know what the future looks like.
-So based on the assumptions laid out in these very stressed environments, we feel good about it.
-But ultimately, the timing and the pace of the recovery will determine earnings capacity for everyone to be able to continue to support the level of dividends.
+And so based on that, that’s why we sit here and look at it and say that we think the dividends certainly that we’re paying makes sense.
+But as I alluded in my prior comments, we don’t know what the future looks like.
+Based upon the assumptions that we’ve laid out in these very stressed environments, we do feel good about it.
+But ultimately, the timing and the pace of the recovery is going to determine earnings capacity for everyone to be able to continue to support the level of dividends.